Annual General Meeting

 - What role for the Birthplace in supporting the transition to a better future for all of us?

 I’d like to thank all my fellow Council members – past and present – for their tireless efforts in promoting Friends and the Birthplace.
-The challenges posed by COVID-19 have been substantial and have severely limited our ability to engage with the membership through face-to-face meetings and activities.
-I sincerely hope that in the year(s) ahead we will be reinvigorated and will rise to the challenges that have been identified in our JMEPU exhibition.
+I sincerely hope that in the year(s) ahead we will be reinvigorated and will rise to the challenges that have been identified in our JMEPU exhibition and in the refresh of the Birthplace exhibition content.

 Best wishes.